codescape/jira-multiple-subtasks/docs/syntax.md

 Please note: The order of the estimate attributes is fixed.
 A value of `2d 1w` will not be accepted while a value of `1w 2d` is valid and will be accepted.

+You can also inherit the estimate from the parent issue:

+    - This task takes the full time of the parent issue
+      estimate: @inherit

 #### Affected Version(s)

 By default, newly created subtasks will not have any affected versions.